idealvin/coost/readme.md

   xmake i -o pkg               # the same as above xmake install -o /usr/local  # install to the /usr/local directory
   ```

+### cmake

+[izhengfan](https://github.com/izhengfan) has helped to provide cmake support:
+- Build `libco` and `gen` by default.
+- The library files are in the `build/lib` directory, and the executable files are in the `build/bin` directory.
+- You can use `BUILD_ALL` to compile all projects.
+- You can use `CMAKE_INSTALL_PREFIX` to specify the installation directory.

+For more details, please refer to [here](./docs/en/compiling.md/#compile-with-cmake).

 ## License